 UNC Asheville is distinctive in the UNC system as its designated liberal arts university.
 Our practice of the liberal arts emphasizes the centrality of learning and discovery through exemplary teaching, innovative scholarship, creative expression, co-curricular activities, undergraduate research, engaged service, and practical experience.
-Primarily undergraduate, UNC Asheville offers a liberal arts education characterized by high quality faculty-student interaction.
+UNC Asheville is primarily undergraduate, with all programs of study leading to the bachelor's degree, with the exceptions of teacher licensure programs and the master's degree in Liberal Arts and Sciences (MLAS).
+UNC Asheville offers a liberal arts education characterized by high quality faculty-student interaction.
 We offer this challenging educational experience to all promising students who are committed to liberal learning and personal growth.

 Our liberal arts educational approach emphasizes life skills including critical thinking, clear and thoughtful expression, and honest open inquiry.
 Students undertake concentrated study in one area while simultaneously developing an understanding of the connections among disciplines.
 We encourage students to clarify, develop and live their own values while respecting the views and beliefs of others.
-In addition, we cultivate an understanding of the dimensions of human diversity while recognizing the common humanity of all.
+In addition we cultivate an understanding of the dimensions of human diversity while recognizing the common humanity of all.
 We believe a quality liberal arts education enables our graduates to be lifelong learners and to lead successful, flourishing lives as leaders and contributors to their communities.